 22% of businesses have nobody in charge of customer experience

 David Gebhardt, Barclaycard managing director of payments, looks at why omnichannel payments are vital for customer experience.
-To find out how we can support your business, call our payment experts on Unique ID:321147/0800 096 8237*.

 Customer experience (CX) has always been key to the customer-brand relationship.
 In an increasingly digital world this is more challenging than ever, as it demands a positive and consistent experience across multiple touchpoints.